How to Get a Low Interest Loan

 Different lenders may use different methods for calculating APR, so a good practice is to compare APRs when shopping for a personal loan.

-It may be possible to negotiate a rate that is lower than what you were initially offered.
-While it can be tough to get a low-interest rate, there are ways to negotiate and increase your chances of getting the best deal possible.
+While this can be tough to do, there are ways to negotiate and increase your chances of getting the best deal possible.
 Here are a few tips to help you get started.

 Negotiate With the Lender